-Online courses often require more time than conventional face-to-face courses.
+Online courses often require more time than traditional face-to-face courses.
 In addition to self-motivation, good time management skills, and self-discipline, they also require a high comfort level with computers and technology.

-We recommend you take the quiz below before you register to see if the online
+We recommend you read the statements below and AGREE before you register for an online course.
+These statements will help you determine if the online

 - I have a computer and high speed internet connection at home.